satyamsingh5512/SKyMed/COMPLETE_GOOGLE_OAUTH_SETUP.md

 ## Alternative: Email Authentication

 While setting up Google OAuth, users can still:

 - Sign up with email/password at `/signup`
 - Login with email at `/login`
 - Use medical professional registration at `/medical-login`
-- Access all SkyMed features normally
+- Access all AeroVita features normally

 All features work perfectly with email authentication!